Warp and Weft, The Tishman Review (Vol 4/2)

-My work has been published in literary journals and anthology in the United States, Australia, and New Zealand.
+My work has been published in literary journals, anthology, and podcast in Canada, the United States, Australia, and New Zealand.
+Author Helen Humphreys chose my essay “Foreign Object” as winner of the CNFC/Humber Literary Review creative nonfiction contest.
+My short story “Warp and Weft” was nominated for Best Small Fictions 2019 anthology.
 I was a finalist in the Writers’ Union of Canada‘s 25th Annual Short Prose Competition for Emerging Writers and received an honourable mention in the 44th New Millennium Writing Awards.
-My story “Warp and Weft” was recently nominated for Best Small Fictions 2019 anthology.
 I am currently at work on a novel and a memoir.

-Born in Sydney, Australia, I spent part of my childhood living in a hundred acres of rainforest where, instead of attending school, I read books and roamed the bush, my pockets bulging with baby potatoes and a box of matches.
-On long walks I built small fires, roasting my potatoes in the ashes and rolling them out with sticks when they were done.
+Born in Sydney, Australia, I spent part of my childhood living in a hundred acres of rainforest, sans electricity.
+There, instead of attending school, I read books and roamed the bush, my pockets bulging with baby potatoes and a box of matches so that on long walks I didn’t go hungry.
 The smell of woodsmoke and the taste of charcoal still transport me back to that time of perfect freedom.